-3. REACTOR PROTOTYPES.
 A group of experts shall be set up as soon as this Treaty enters into force.
 After comparing the programmes of the Member States, it shall submit to the Commission, as soon as possible, appropriate recommendations on the choices before it in this field and the ways and means of implementing them.

-It is planned to construct three or four low-power prototypes and to participate-e.g. by supplying fuel and moderators-in three power reactors.
+It is planned to construct three or four low-power prototypes and to participate-e.g. by supplying fuel and moderators-in several power reactors.1

-4. HIGH-FLUX REACTOR.
+4. High-flux reactor

 The Centre shall within the shortest possible time have at its disposal a reactor with a high fast-neutron flux for the testing of materials under irradiation.